-In the past 10 years, two of the director nominees have been directors of companies that have become bankrupt, made a proposal under legislation relating to bankruptcy or insolvency, or have received a cease trade order:
+In the past 10 years, three of the director nominees have been directors of companies that have become bankrupt, made a proposal under legislation relating to bankruptcy or insolvency, or have received a cease trade order:

-- Mr. Glynn was a director of MF Global Holdings Ltd. when it filed a voluntary petition under Chapter 11 of the Bankruptcy Code in the United States in October 2011.
+- Ms. Coyles was a director of Postmedia Network Canada Corp. while it completed a restructuring following an arrangement plan under the Canada Business Corporation Act in 2015.
+Ms. Coyles is no longer a director of Postmedia Network Canada Corp. - Mr. Glynn was a director of MF Global Holdings Ltd. when it filed a voluntary petition under Chapter 11 of the Bankruptcy Code in the United States in October 2011.
 Mr. Glynn is no longer a director of MF Global Holdings Ltd. - Ms. Stymiest became a director of BlackBerry Limited (BlackBerry) in March 2007.
 At that time, directors, officers and other current and former employees of BlackBerry were subject to a management cease trade order issued by certain Canadian securities regulators on November 7, 2006 in response to BlackBerry's failure to make certain securities filings.
 Ms. Stymiest became subject to the order when she became a director.
 The order was lifted on May 23, 2007 after the securities filings were made.